chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that list environment variables
+a script that list functions local and environment variables